 Users still believe that their Evernote software assistant is a Native app.
 Of course, its seamless performance and great usability are so impeccable on any type of device that doubts may appear.
 But nevertheless, Evernote is a Hybrid app too.

 A very vivid example of a popular high-performance Hybrid mobile app is the cryptocurrency tracker mobile app – Cryptochange.
-This prominent app keeps track of top 100 most popular cryptocurrencies, provides bits of development history of some cryptos, and you can even buy digital currency there.
+This prominent app keeps track of the top 100 most popular cryptocurrencies, provides bits of the development history of some cryptos, and you can even buy digital currency there.

 JustWatch is, basically, a search engine for online video streams.
 You can search movies and TV shows via the app.
 It supports a bunch of popular streaming channels like Hulu, Netflix, etc. The performance is impeccable at that.

-This popular check-in mobile app managed to gain a great deal popularity among its users.
+This popular check-in mobile app managed to gain great deal of popularity among its users.
 And this is yet another Hybrid app that shows great performance while being a great social tool for discovering cool new places to dine out at or have a beer.

 High-performance Hybrid apps: the bottom line

 Software developers around the globe wouldn’t miss the opportunity to use the Hybrid approach in their creations to ultimately boost performance.
-That’s why the Hybrid mobile apps are so popular nowadays.
+That’s why Hybrid mobile apps are so popular nowadays.

 There are many different projects of various complexity that might still be better implemented using Web or Native development approach.
 But right now, the mobile development industry earnestly boasts Hybrid as the most preferred, powerful concept.